Overview

 Experiential Learning

 Northeastern combines rigorous academics with experiential learning and research to prepare students for real world engineering challenges.
 Co-op and internships are available.
 The Cooperative Education Program, also known as a “co-op,” is one of the largest and most innovative in the world, and Northeastern is one of only a few that offers a co-op program for graduate students.
-Through this program students gain industry experience in a wide variety of organizations, from large companies to entrepreneurial start-ups, while helping to finance their education.
+Through this program students gain industry experience in a wide variety of organizations, from large companies to entrepreneurial start-ups, building their resume and a professional network.
 In addition to co-op, students can participate in the university’s Experiential PhD program.
 Northeastern is located in the nation’s biotech and academic hub and among the most renowned hospitals in the world.

 Morris Vanegas, PhD'21